Mount Emei — Holy Buddhism Mountains with Golden Summit

 Xixiang Chi Temple at Moonlight.

-On the top of Mount Emei is the Golden Summit, where has the tallest (48 meters) golden statue of Samantabhadra Bodhisattva (Puxian Pusa), next to a copper hall, and some grand Buddhist temples.
+On the top of Mount Emei is the Golden Summit, which has the tallest (48 meters) golden statue of Samantabhadra Bodhisattva (Puxian Pusa), next to a copper hall, and some grand Buddhist temples.

-Golden Statue of Samantabhadra Bodhisattva (Puxian Pusa) and Temples on the Summit of Mount Emei.
+Golden Statue of Samantabhadra Bodhisattva (Puxian Pusa) and Temples on the Summit.

-Colorful Shine on Mount Emei from Time to Time.
+Colorful Shine on Emei Mountain from Time to Time.

-Wild monkeys on Mount Emei are another popular attraction, for their cuteness and smartness, who are not afraid of people.
+Wild monkeys on Emei Mountain are another popular attraction, for their cuteness and smartness, and are not afraid of people.

 Moreover, they would sometimes beg, or even rob food from tourists.